cjdbarlow/Part-One/electrical_safety.md

 * **Line Isolation Supply**, with a **line isolation monitor**
-    * A line isolated supply is a 'transformer' with an equal number of windings, such that the voltage produced is the same on each side.
-However, the **powerpoint is not physically connected to the supply**.
-This creates an **earth-referenced floating supply**.
+A line isolated supply is a 'transformer' with an equal number of windings, such that the voltage produced is the same on each side.
+However, the **powerpoint is not physically connected to the supply**, creating an **earth-referenced floating supply**.
     * A fault requires:
         * **Two** faults
         This makes a failure with potential for shock much less likely.